Cano and Eve's Default: The Real Story

 What Eve Teaches Us

-Anyone who has been blamed across a long span of time for something more complicated than the blame allows can find Eve a comfort.
-Anyone whose motives have been read as worse than they were can find Eve a sister.
-Anyone who has tried to help and made it worse can find Eve a friend.
+Anyone blamed across a long span of time for something more complicated than the blame allows can find Eve a comfort.
+Anyone whose motives have been read as worse than they were can find in her a sister.
+Anyone who has tried to help and made things worse can find in her a friend.
 She is the type of every well-meaning person who has miscarried a good plan with a faster plan and lived to grieve the difference.
+She is also the answer to the lie.
+There is no original sin, no curse on women, no hidden vice in the heart of the female that ruined the world.
+There is only a woman who tried to love her planet faster than was wise, a husband who refused to leave her, a celestial officer who wept beside them, and a cosmos that did not turn its face away.

+The Genesis story has done its damage.
+The real story has been waiting quietly in Paper 75 for anyone with the patience to read it.
 Eve was not the woman the church made her.
-Eve was a Material Daughter who carried a mission too heavy and made a mistake.
-The universe forgave her before the day was over.
+She was a Material Daughter who carried a mission too heavy and made a mistake, and the universe forgave her before the day was over.
 The rest of us are taking longer.
+We can begin now.

 Sources: The Urantia Book, Paper 75 (The Default of Adam and Eve), Paper 73 (The Garden of Eden).
 Phyllis Trible, God and the Rhetoric of Sexuality (Fortress Press, 1978).